erikyao/erikyao.github.io/_posts/2014-10-02-bayesian-interpretation-for-ridge-regression-and-the-lasso.md

 ---
-layout: post
-title: "Bayesian Interpretation for Ridge Regression and the Lasso + Exercise 7"
-description: ""
 category: Machine-Learning
+description: ''
-tags: [Bayes]
+tags:
+- Bayes
+title: Bayesian Interpretation for Ridge Regression and the Lasso + Exercise 7
 ---
-{% include JB/setup %}